sbmagar13/sample-app/docker_session_1.md

     In this example:

-    - `-name mysql-container` assigns the name `mysql-container` to the MySQL container.
+    - `--name mysql-container` assigns the name `mysql-container` to the MySQL container.
-    - `e MYSQL_ROOT_PASSWORD=password` sets the root password for MySQL.
+    - `-e MYSQL_ROOT_PASSWORD=password` sets the root password for MySQL.
     - `-name dotnet-app` assigns the name `dotnet-app` to the .NET Core application container.
-    - `-link mysql-container:mysql` links the .NET Core application container to the MySQL container with an alias `mysql`.
+    - `--link mysql-container:mysql` links the .NET Core application container to the MySQL container with an alias `mysql`.
-    - `d` runs both containers in detached mode.
+    - `-d` runs both containers in detached mode.

     Inside the .NET Core application container, you can now access the MySQL database using the hostname `mysql` and the exposed port.
 Make sure your .NET Core application is configured to connect to MySQL using the correct hostname and port.